Angelica dahurica: Medicinal uses

 The medicinal properties of the Dahurican root has been dated back to Ancient China as early as 400 BC.
 Zhang Cong Zhen (1156–1228), a famous physician in the military, believed that diseases were caused by external evil factors, or pathogens, that entered the human body.
 He listed Bai Zhi as an herb that purge the body of any negative influences such as heat, clamminess, dryness, and cold on the skin.
 Today, the roots are used for other numerous treatments of illnesses such as headaches, relieving nasal obstruction, detoxification of the blood, as a pain reliever, an anti-inflammatory, a laxative, sedative, anti-fungal cream for skin, as well as treating swollen gums and toothaches.

 Other uses

-The stalks of this plant have also been commonly used as a food ingredient.
+The stalks of this plant have also been commonly used as a food ingredient, such as seasoning pig trotters in Chinese cuisine.
 The stems have been made into decorative items.
 The seeds are often used as a seasoning condiment in food as well as a source of flavoring in liqueur.
 Another popular usage for this herb is its ingredient in cosmetic products.

 Toxicity

 Aside from the medicinal properties that this plant offers, this species also contain furocoumarins which increases skin sensitivity to sunlight and may cause dermatitis.
-Another compound called the angelicotoxin, is an active ingredient within the root.
+Another compound, called the angelicotoxin, is an active ingredient within the root.
 This has an excitatory effect on the respiratory system, central nervous system, and the vasculomotor system of the body.
 It is known to increase the rate of respiration, blood pressure, decrease pulse rate, increases saliva production and induces vomiting.
 In large doses, the toxin can induce convulsions and paralysis.